Research course

 Course content

-Our PhD in Egyptology offers students the chance to make a genuine scholarly contribution to the field through their thesis.
+Our PhD Egyptology programme offers you the chance to make a genuine scholarly contribution to the field through your thesis.
 You may undertake your PhD either full-time or part-time.

-Egyptology at Manchester has a long history dating back to the late 19 th century, and we have a broad range of world-class resources which students can utilise as part of their research programme:
+Egyptology at Manchester has a long history dating back to the late 19th century, and we have a broad range of world-class resources which you can use as part of your research programme, including the following.

-• The John Rylands Library: The John Rylands Library holds an enviable collection of ancient texts, including hieratic, demotic and Coptic papyri which can also be made available to researchers.
+• The John Rylands Library: The Library holds an enviable collection of ancient texts, including hieratic, demotic and Coptic papyri, which can also be made available to researchers.

-Egyptological research at the University of Manchester is characterised by several themes:
+Egyptological research at Manchester is characterised by several themes:

-• New Kingdom and Late Period material culture;
+• New Kingdom and late Period material culture including pottery;

-Egyptology is part of the Department of Classics, Ancient History, Archaeology and Egyptology and as such our doctoral students will be able to participate in a vibrant academic environment and engage with specialists across a wide range of disciplines.
-Papyrological research is also conducted within Ancient History, and projects focused on the papyrus resources located in the Manchester Museum and the John Rylands Library would be welcomed.
+Egyptology is part of the Department of Classics, Ancient History, Archaeology and Egyptology and, as such, our doctoral students will be able to participate in a vibrant academic environment and engage with specialists across a wide range of disciplines.
+View a comprehensive list of our research interests.

-At the end of your time at Manchester, you will produce and submit an 80.000 word thesis and defend it in an oral examination (a 'viva').
+At the end of your time at Manchester, you will produce and submit an 80,000 word thesis and defend it in a viva (oral examination).

 Qualification, course duration and attendance options